Gregfanyan/E-Commerce-App/README.md

 ## Features

-List of features ready and TODOs for future development
+List of features READY and TODOs for future development

+READY:

 - Search filter
 - Select by category